 Regardless of the coat length, all dogs require grooming to ensure a healthy, pleasant-to-live-with pet.
-Some breeds naturally require more than others.
-So, let’s see what is involved in taking care of the German Shepherd’s coat.
+Some breeds naturally require more grooming than other low maintenance breeds.
+So where does the very popular German Shepherd lie on the coat care spectrum?
+This article aims to address such questions with a number of German Shepherd tips for new owners.

 You will want your German Shepherd to look as striking as possible which usually goes hand-in-hand with optimal health.